 2. Action Required: Updates from Team Meeting

 If you guessed “b” then you’re correct!
 Option “a” is too vague and not clear.
-Option “b” provides details to the recipient that there’s an action required and shares what it’s pertaining to.
+Option “b” provides details to the recipient that there’s an action required and shares what it’s about.
 Having a descriptive subject line will also come in handy if you ever have to search for this email at a later date.

 The goal for email content is to be short and straight to the point.
 So let’s review the issues with the tone, length and content and the do’s and don’ts.

 Ok; so now I’ve opened the email to realize you’ve written a novel/short story.
 Lol; yes this is an issue as the email is too long!
 If your email is 3+ paragraphs long, you may want to consider making a phone call instead.
 With long emails making a phone call is a quick way to confirm information.